root-foundation/root/README.md

 Artificial intelligence has so far advanced in an imbalanced way: its technologies have far surpassed its stories and instruments.
 This has created our problem of [imbalance](#Interdependence--Imbalance).

-Yet, this imbalanced advancement, through convergence, has also enabled the solution: a newly enabled higher dimensional activity.
-In this activity, we seek the _superpositional solution_ that enables us to advance stories, instruments, and technologies as one — to unite humanity and unlock its potential in a balanced way.
+Yet, this imbalanced advancement, through convergence, has also enabled the solution: a higher dimensional activity that contains a _superpositional solution_ that enables us to advance stories, instruments, and technologies as one.

+Through this superpositional solution, we will unite humanity and unlock its potential — _without imbalance_.

 # ACT III — Foundation